 I will be heading back to Ukraine for another humanitarian mission for boobytrap and landmine retrieval.
 We really need your support!
-Please donate by clicking the image below and sharing this information.
+Please donate and sharing this information.

-$25,000 is the base cost and will go towards landmine detectors and removal equipment, transportation, mission operating costs, and cost of living.
-The more money we raise, the more we can expand our demining operations.
-Proposed dates for the demining mission will be Aug 1st to Aug 31st and Oct 8th to Nov 8th, 2022, if funding is sufficient for two trips.
+$60,000 is the base cost and will go towards landmine detectors and removal equipment, transportation, mission operating costs, and cost of living.
+The more money we raise, the more we can expand our de-mining operations.
+The next projected dates for the de-mining mission will be in November-December 2022.
 Please be praying and sharing, so this vision can become a reality.
 Thank you for all of the support!

 More About the Tip of the Spear Landmine Removal Project for Ukraine